sonnxnew0612/MeloNX-Custom-Build/Compile.md

 ./compile.sh
 ```

-You may need to run this command if compilation fails.
-(You will need to put in your user password.
+You may need to run this command if compilation fails, then run the `./compile.sh` command again (You will need to put in your user password.
 Your password will not be shown at all.)
 ```
 sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
 ```